mskcc/tempo/docs/running-the-pipeline.md

 **Required arguments:**
 * `--mapping/--bamMapping <tsv>` is required except running in `--aggregate [tsv]` mode.
 When `--mapping [tsv]` is provided, FASTQ file paths are expected in the TSV file, and the pipeline will start from FASTQ files and go through all steps to generate BAM files.
 When `--bamMapping [tsv]` if provided, BAM file paths are expected in the TSV file.
 See [The Mapping File](running-the-pipeline.md#input-files) and [Execution Mode](running-the-pipeline.md#execution-mode) for details.
 * `--pairing <tsv>` is required when `--somatic` and/or `--germline` are enabled. `--pairing <tsv>` is not needed when you are running BAM generation part only, even if you are doign it with `--QC`( or `--QC` and `--aggregate`) enabled.
 See [The Mapping File](running-the-pipeline.md#input-files) and [Execution Mode](running-the-pipeline.md#execution-mode) for details.
-* `--assayType` ensures appropriate resources are allocated for indicated assay type.
-Only `exome` or `genome` is supported.
-Note: Please also make sure this value matches the `TARGET` field you put in the mapping.tsv file.
-Available TARGET field value for `exome` are `idt` or `agilent`i (can be mixed), for `genome` is `wgs`.
-* `--outDir` is the directory where the output will end up.
-This directory does not need to exist.
-If not set, by default it will be set to run directory (i.e. the directory from which the command `nextflow run` is executed.)
 * `-profile` loads the preset configuration required to run the pipeline in the supported environment.
 Accepted values are `juno` and `awsbatch` for execution on the [Juno cluster](juno-setup.md) or on [AWS Batch](aws-setup.md), respectively. `-profile test_singularity` is for testing on `juno`.
+* `--workflows` inidicates which [sub-workflows](sub-workflows.md) should be executed for this run.
+Possible options are `snv`, `sv`, `mutsig`, `germSNV`, `germSV`, `lohhla`, `facets`,`qc`, and `msisensor`.
+Multiple arguments can be provided in quotation marks (i.e. `--workflows="snv,qc"`).

 **Section arguments:**
-* `--somatic`, `--germline` and `--QC` flags are boolean that indicate to run the somatic, germline variant calling and QC modules, respectively.
-Default value are `false` for all.
-Note: Currently the pipeline will enable `--somatic` automatically if only `--germline` is enabled, since germline analysis needs results from somatic analysis for now. (default: `false` for all)
+* `--workflows` can be run independently as needed, however, when the output of a sub-workflow is required to as a dependency for an indicated workflow provided via the `--workflows` argument, the necessary dependent workflows will be automatically enabled.
+Note that while sub-workflows can be run independently, specific processes must be run as part of as sub-workflow.
+See the [sub-workflows](sub-workflows.md) section for more details.
 * `--aggregate <true, false, or [a tsv file]>` can be boolean or be given a path to a tsv file.
 Default value is `false`.
-It has to work together with `--somatic`, `--germline` and/or `--QC` to aggregate the results of these operations together as a cohort.
-There will be a `cohort_level/[cohort]/` directory generated under `--outDir [path]`.
+A `cohort_level/[cohort]/` directory generated under `--outDir [path]`.
 When boolean value `true` is given (equal to only give `--aggregate`), TEMPO will aggregate all the samples in the mapping and pairing file as one cohort named "default cohort".
 When `--aggregate <tsv>` file is given, the pipeline will aggregate samples and tumor/normal pairs based on the value is given in `COHORT` columns.
 Each sample and tumor/normal pairs can be assigned to different cohorts in different rows.

 **Optional arguments:**
+* `--outDir` is the directory where the output will end up.
+This directory does not need to exist.
+If not set, by default it will be set to run directory (i.e. the directory from which the command `nextflow run` is executed.)
 * `-work-dir`/`-w` is the directory where the temporary output will be cached.
 By default, this is set to the run directory.
 Please see `NXF_WORK` in [Nextflow environment variables](https://www.nextflow.io/docs/latest/config.html#environment-variables).
 * `-publishAll` is a boolean, resulting in retention of intermediate output files ((default: `true`).
 * `--splitLanes` indicates that the provided FASTQ files will be scanned for all unique sequencing lanes and demultiplexed accordingly.
 This is recommended for some steps of the alignment pipeline.
 See more under [The Mapping File](running-the-pipeline.md#input-files) (default: `true`).